 Environmental Protection - Sewers and Drains

-From the 1 October 2011 South West Water will take ownership of private sewers where they either leave the property boundary or join another property (which ever is first).
+On 1 October 2011 South West Water took ownership of private sewers where they either leave the property boundary or join another property (which ever is first).
 This means that you still have a liability for the private sewer (this also includes manholes etc) that serves your property whilst it is on your property, although once it leaves it will be down to South West Water to maintain and deal with any issues.

 The diagram below explains this: